 Why Do States Regulate Workers’ Compensation Lawyer Fees?

 Simply put: State regulations exist to protect you.
 Similar to the guidelines laid out within the workmans’ compensation program, workers’ compensation lawyer fees are handled on a state-by-state basis.
-This means the state is responsible for regulating the appropriate fees that a workers’ compensation lawyer is allowed to charge.
+This means the state is responsible for regulating the appropriate fees that a workers’ compensation lawyer may charge.
 In most states there is a cap on the amount of money a lawyer is legally able to ask for.
-Depending on what state you are in, this amount usually ranges from 10-25% of an applicant’s final award.
+Depending on what state you are in, this amount usually ranges from 10-25% of your final award.

 Can You Negotiate Smaller Workers’ Compensation Lawyer Fees?